Chart Color Schemes

 Infrastructure

-Aldinga Beach has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Aldinga Beach has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely to affect the region.
-Notable ones include Aldinga Master Planned Community by Villawood Properties, Main South Road Duplication Project (Stage 2) from Aldinga to Sellicks Beach, Aldinga Sports Park Master Plan Redevelopment, and Aldinga - A New Community.
-The following list details those most relevant.
+AreaSearch identified seven projects likely affecting this region.
+Notable ones include Aldinga Master Planned Community by Villawood Properties, Main South Road Duplication Project (Stage 2) from Aldinga to Sellicks Beach, redevelopment of Aldinga Sports Park Master Plan, and expansion of Aldinga Central Shopping Centre.
+Below are details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.